DependencyWatcher/crawler/README.md

 crawler
 =======

-This component crawls Internet for finding dependency updates using rules defined in its manifest file.
+This component crawls Internet for dependency updates using rules defined in its manifest file.